ilyasa1211/ilyasa1211/README.md

 # Hi, there!

-I've a lot of experience as a Backend Engineer, but I'd like to call myself a Solo Game Developer
+I've a lot of experience as a Backend Engineer, but I'd like to call myself a Game Developer

 - ML
 - Physics